 3.2 Growing degree days (GDD) for African marigold

 The accumulated growing degree days presented in Table 1 revealed that the GDD required for different phenophases varied with the monthly transplanting of the African marigold.
 The crop transplanted on 15th June accumulated the highest GDD to attain full opening of flower 2304.40 units, followed by the 15th July transplanting.
 The maximum number of days required for the full opening of flowers in May and June can be attributed to the higher temperatures and longer sunshine hours prevalent during these months, which facilitate the phenological stages of crop growth.
-Conversely, crops transplanted after 15th September experience a reduction in accumulated growing days due to lower temperatures during these growing periods which affected both the vegetative and flower development stages of marigold plants.
+Conversely, crops transplanted after 15th September experience a reduction in accumulated growing days due to lower temperatures during these growing periods, which affected both the vegetative and flower development stages of marigold plants.
 Rao et al., (2002) observed that both African and French marigold plants accumulated a higher number of Growing degree days (GDD) during the crop growth period when they were transplanted in the summer months of June, compared to transplanting in winter, rainy and winter months at IARI, New Delhi.
 This observation underscores the significant influence of temperature on the growth of these crops, as it indicates that specific accumulation of GDD is necessary to advance to the subsequent stages of crop development.
 Kingra et al., (2007) noted that sunflower, a plant belonging to the same botanical family as marigold, accumulated a greater number of growing degree days (GDD) during the stages of bud formation and physiological maturity when it was transplanted in the month of February (spring), in comparison to the months of December and January (winter); similar results were also reported by Pallavi et al., ( 2018) in rice recorded higher growing degree days when transplanting was done in the month of Mid-May and June months and Pandey et al., (2010), Kaur et al., (2016), and Gupta et al., (2017) also recorded in wheat crops, who recorded fewer growing degree days when crops were planted in late winter.

 Table 2.
 Effect of year-round transplanting on growing degree days and helio-thermal units in African marigold cv.
 Punjab Gainda No 1 (Pooled data 2021-22 and 2022-23)